 Pattern notes (also known as mind maps) are more visual.
 This is a good style of notes to make when a new topic is being introduced, and there is no set order to the ideas.
 This style can also be great if you learn visually because connections are displayed with lines and groupings.
 Pattern notes start with the main topic in the centre of the page, and related ideas are linked all around it.
 To present them well:

-- Use as many colours, pictures and diagrams as possible to make interesting to look at and clear to understand.
+- Use as many colours, pictures and diagrams as possible to make it interesting to look at and clear to understand.